prebid/prebid.github.io/overview/glossary.md

 [Open Real Time Bidding](https://www.iab.com/guidelines/openrtb/) is a protocol defined and managed by the IAB for transacting programmatic ad auctions.

+### Billing URL (burl)

+A URL provided by a bidder requesting to be notified when their bid has been rendered.
+Prebid.js creates a pixel with this URL just before the BID_WON event.

 ### Loss URL (lurl)

 A URL provided by a bidder requesting to be notified when their bid did not win the auction.
+Prebid does not do anything with loss URLs.

 ### Notice URL (nurl)

-A URL provided by a bidder requesting to be notified when their bid wins the auction.
+A URL provided by a bidder as an alternate source of the creative.
+See the [nurl FAQ entry](/faq/prebid-server-faq.html#how-does-the-notice-url-work-for-prebid-server) for Prebid-specfic details.

 ## Prebid Mobile